UW-APL-EIS/vernamfs/README.md

 $ mv OTP.V /some/safe/place
 ```

-The vault copy must NEVER be written, so we might at least also do this:
+The vault copy must _never_ be written, so we might at least also do this:

 ```
 $ chmod a-w OTP.V
 ```

+A truly random OTP and one generated by a CSPRNG (e.g. AES/CTR) method
+actually have different vault storage requirements.
+In the truly
+random case, the entire OTP must be stored, since it cannot be
+re-created.
+In the CSPRNG case, only the initial key needs
+safe-guarding.
+The actual OTP need not be stored at all; it can be
+regenerated at will.

+The initial OTP is then deployed to the remote unit.
+Henceforth we
-Henceforth we shall use 'remote' and 'vault' in the shell prompt
+shall use 'remote' and 'vault' in the shell prompt string to denote
-string to denote where commands are run.
+where commands are run.

-## Runtime Setup
+## Remote Runtime Setup

+With the original OTP now installed in the remote unit, along with the
-We deploy the original OTP into the field, and make it available for
+vernamfs program, we make the OTP available for writing processes.
-writing processes.
-This uses the magic of FUSE (Filesystem in
+This uses the magic of FUSE, making the VernamFS largely transparent
-Userspace), making it transparent to the filesystem user:
+to the filesystem user.
+The mount subcommand initiates a FUSE daemon
+process:

 ```
+# Create a mount point
 remote$ mkdir mnt

+# This backgrounds to become a daemon process
-remote$ ./vernamfs mount OTP mnt remote$ mount
+remote$ vernamfs mount OTP mnt

+# Check the mount point is available
+remote$ mount
 ```

-To see debug, run in the foreground in a dedicated terminal:
+To see debug, run in the foreground, in a dedicated terminal:

 ```
-remote$ ./vernamfs mount OTP -f mnt
+remote$ vernamfs mount OTP -f mnt
 ```

-## Runtime Use
+## Remote Runtime Use

-We can now store data onto our OTP as easy as writing to any other
+We can now store data onto our OTP as easily as writing to any other
 location.
-This sequence stores data for three files in the VernamFS:
+This sequence stores data for three files into the
+VernamFS:

 ```
 remote$ echo MyData > mnt/File1